 What is the refund policy?

-If you require a refund for any reason of early bird and/or pre-registration tickets, the request must be sent in writing no later than June 9th, 2018.
+If you require a refund or downgrade for any reason of early bird and/or pre-registration tickets, the request must be sent in writing no later than June 1st, 2019.
 Exceptions may be made in extenuating circumstances only, at the discretion of the organizer.
-All refund requests made in June by the deadline will be processed AFTER the convention.
-If a ticket that had a refund request is used, the refund will be denied.

-All refunds are subject to a processing fee.
+All refunds and downgrades are subject to a processing fee of 50%.
+We recommend reselling or transferring the pass(es) instead.

 At door ticket sales are NOT REFUNDABLE.